 Partially, yes.
 Colloidal MCC stabilizer effectively replicates fat’s contribution to texture, creaminess, and mouthfeel in many reduced-fat applications including dairy beverages, dressings, sauces, and frozen desserts.
 It cannot replicate fat’s role in fat-soluble flavor delivery, heat-mediated browning, or caloric density as a satiety signal.

 Yes, but with formulation considerations.
-High calcium content in dairy systems can reduce the gel network strength of colloidal MCC.
-Formulators should pre-disperse colloidal MCC in soft water before blending into dairy bases, and validate performance at the final calcium concentration of the product.
+Specifically, high calcium content in dairy systems can reduce the gel network strength of colloidal MCC.
+Therefore, formulators should pre-disperse colloidal MCC in soft water before blending into dairy bases, and then validate performance at the final calcium concentration of the product.

 Colloidal MCC requires high-shear mixing for adequate dispersion.
 A rotor-stator homogenizer, high-speed disperser, or equivalent equipment operating at 3,000–5,000 RPM is typically required.
-Standard paddle mixers or overhead stirrers are generally insufficient for complete fibril separation.
+Therefore, for instance, standard paddle mixers or overhead stirrers are generally insufficient for complete fibril separation.
 Dispersion time should be 8–12 minutes minimum.

 No. Colloidal MCC is derived from plant cellulose (wood pulp or cotton linter) and contains no gluten.
 It is suitable for gluten-free formulations.